Julian/regret/docs/before-you-deprecate.rst

 Your policy will likely fail to predict all of the intricate deprecations that you may need over your package's long and healthy lifetime.
 Judgment calls may still have to be made (`empathetically
-<Empathize>`), but a policy sets an initial set of guidelines which can
+<before-you-deprecate:Empathize>`), but a policy sets an initial set of
-be built upon later.
+guidelines which can be built upon later.

 .. seealso::